 How can we help empower black people within our communities?
 Ask them what they need.
 Listen to their concerns.
 They have been dealing with inequalities and injustices for centuries.
-It’s clear that in 2020 they’re frustrated – they shouldn’t have to fight to be heard, or criticised for attending the Black Lives Matter protests.
+In 2020 it is clear that they’re frustrated.
+Aboriginals shouldn’t have to fight to be heard, or criticised for attending the Black Lives Matter protests.
 We need to be woken up!
 Wotna Moris, a Papua New Guinean lawyer and political analyst, wrote a very inspiring piece on how the collective voices of black people around the world combine in this one voice that is the Black Lives Matter protests.

 Systemic racial discrimination is a worldwide problem that black people have combated since slavery and colonisation.
 And in that battle, every step taken by one of us, towards equality, is a step taken by all of us and has always been.

-Children aren’t born with cultural biases – it is learned.
+Children aren’t born with cultural biases – they are learned.
 Education needs to start very young.

 In Respect of the Traditional Aboriginal Owners of my own City